 cn=admin,ou=users,dc=mydomain,dc=localspecifies user 'admin' located in the 'users' container under the domain 'mydomain.local'.

-Bind password (required if Authentication Method = SImple)
+Bind password (required if Authentication method is set to SImple)

 This field appears if Simple is selected in the Method field.
 This is the password used with the Bind DN to authenticate to the LDAP server.

-Enable to use TLS to secure communication between VAST Cluster and the LDAP server.
+Enable to use TLS (STARTTLS) to secure communication between VAST Cluster and the LDAP server.

 If Use TLS is enabled, use this field to provide a certificate if you want the cluster to verify the LDAP server's TLS certificate.
 The remote LDAP server's TLS certificate will be verified against the certificate you provide.
 If the certificate you provide does not list the certificate authority (CA) of the server's certificate, the cluster will fail to establish a connection with the LDAP server.